 The Royal College of General Practitioners (RCGP) is aligning its recommendations with the position of Public Health England and the Royal College of Physicians in recommending vaping as a smoking cessation tool for patients.

 The guidelines give general practitioners a format to follow with patients who are planning on quitting smoking.
-While it is a positive that it is acknowledging the effectiveness of ecigarettes and recommending them to patients, it is a negative that it is encouraging smokers to try other quitting mechanisms first before vaping is called upon to put the nail in the coffin nails.
+While it is positive that it is acknowledging the effectiveness of ecigarettes and recommending them to patients, it is a negative that it is encouraging smokers to try other quitting mechanisms first before vaping is called upon to put the nail in the coffin.

 The good in the recommendations

 The main bright spot in the RCGP’s new guidelines is that they are offering a consistent road map to GP’s which brings the RCGP into lockstep with other British medical organisations by including vaping in smoking cessation method recommendations.
 Up until the guidelines were released, general practitioners did not have guidelines.
 This will mostly help to improve the public perception of vaping, which the recommendations point out is currently negative, with only 46 per cent of the population believing vaping is safer than smoking, despite Public Health England’s scientific assertions that it is 95 per cent safer than smoking.

 They also are directed to encourage quitters to join a local stop smoking group, which research has shown is highly effective when paired with vaping to increase the chances that a smoker will quit permanently.